gowthammk/GLM/README.md

 # GENERALIZED LINEAR MODELLING

-The data wer collected on a random sample of people to ascertain what factors influenced change during a Swine Flu outbreak.
+The data were collected on a random sample of people to ascertain what factors influenced change during a Swine Flu outbreak.
 The variables collected were:

 1. *Behaviour*   - Whether the person changed behaviour relating to hygiene(yes or no).
 2. *Gender*      - Gender of the person.